tshi04/NATS/README.md

 # Text summarization

-Summarization with coverage for a research paper.
+Abstractive Text Summarization: A Review.

+### Package Required
+1.

+### Note

+### Some Limitations

+1. For the pointer-generator network, we cannot handle the case when the vocabulary for source text and summaries are different.
+2. Since we test some coverage mechanisms, the length of source text and summaries are fixed in the beginning.
+It is not flexiable.
+3. When using the argmentation like: python main.py --pointer_net False
+   It will still pointer_net=True.
+   It is highly recommended to make changes to the default value of main.py and run python main.py

+### Work to do

+1. In the beam search, add a function that can copy the word to replace unk.
+2. In the attention part, add a function that can attend the decoder part as well.

-### Reference
+### Git Referenced

 - https://github.com/abisee/pointer-generator.git
 - https://github.com/MaximumEntropy/Seq2Seq-PyTorch
 - https://github.com/OpenNMT/OpenNMT
 - https://github.com/spro/practical-pytorch

-### Note

-When using the package,
-python main.py --pointer_net False
-will not work.
-Anything related with bool type gives error.
-It always gives True.

-It is highly recommended to make changes to the default value of main.py and run python main.py
+And more.